sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 <!-- see inlineChatCommand.ts:registerInlineChatCommands
 and inlineChatCodeActions.ts:QuickFixesProvider -->

 When you click on *Fix With Copilot*, it invokes Copilot's inline chat with a hidden prompt constructed from JSX components.
 JSX&mdash;but not React.
 Copilot has its own renderer that generates plain text from JSX components, so *Fix With Copilot* is structured as a React-like hierarchy of small components.
 In addition to looking familiar, one clever property on all these components is `priority`.
 The renderer can drop low-priority components if the prompt gets too big.

-Here's an example of what the code looks like. `diagnostics` is the list of errors to be fixed:
+Here's an example of what the code looks like (`diagnostics` is the VS Code term for errors, warnings, etc):
 <!-- see inlineChatFix4Prompt.tsx (old version for now) -->

 ```tsx